(Chair of the Trustees)

 |Simone Webb||Lindsey Cook||Rich Flowerdew|

-For the past 4 years he has been Finance Director for The Good Care Group specializing in live-in care for the elderly, particularly those with dementia, which he has helped grow from a start-up to a significant business.
-Steve is keen to put his knowledge of finance and the healthcare sector to good use helping NRAS continue to develop as the same time as maintaining appropriate financial disciplines.
+Steve worked for 10 years at The Good Care Group who specialise in live-in care for the elderly, particularly those with dementia, which he helped grow from a start-up to a significant business.
+Steve has been a Trustee with NRAS since 2014 and continues to put his knowledge of finance and the healthcare sector to good use helping NRAS continue to develop as the same time as maintaining appropriate financial disciplines.

-Steve is married and has 5 grown up children / step children.
-He is a keen golfer and a wine and food enthusiast!
+Steve is married and has 5 grown up children/step children.
+He is a keen golfer and a wine and food enthusiast and is currently a non-executive Director for Classic Prop Hire Ltd.

 Having been diagnosed with RA in 2015, the NRAS website was one of the first sites Richard visited to understand more about RA.
 Recognising the benefit NRAS gives to those newly diagnosed with RA he is keen to support and contribute to our work.
-Richard has been very active in charity work, chairing the company’s WaterAid fundraising committee since 2011, experience he hopes will also benefit NRAS.
+Richard has been very active in charity work throughout his career, since 2011 he has chaired Anglian Water's WaterAid fundraising committee, experience he hopes will also benefit NRAS.

 Richard is married with four children, and is keen to remain as active as possible - enjoying most sports, especially cycling, swimming and climbing.

-Simon is a chartered civil and structural engineer who has spent the majority of his career working in engineering consultancy in the rail and highway sectors.
-His experience includes the leadership and management of teams of varying size with responsibility for service delivery, commercial management and business performance.
-He is keen to apply the lessons learned in his business career to the benefit of NRAS, and to maximise the help it can bring to people with RA.
+Simon is a chartered engineer who has spent the majority of his career working in engineering consultancy in the rail and highway sectors.
+His experience includes business leadership with responsibility for service delivery, commercial management and business performance.
+He is keen to apply the experience gained during his career for the benefit of NRAS, and to maximise the help it can bring to people with RA.

-Simon first became aware of the enormously valuable work of NRAS through his wife Sarah, an RA sufferer and NRAS member.
-Through her ongoing involvement with NRAS he has been able to appreciate the extensive range of services which the organisation provides, and the positive impact it makes on the lives of those living with RA.
+Simon became aware of the enormously valuable work of NRAS through his wife Sarah, a long-term RA sufferer and NRAS member.
+Through her involvement with NRAS he has been able to appreciate the extensive range of services which the organisation provides, and the positive impact it makes on the lives of those living with RA.

 Simon has three step children and lives in Gloucestershire with Sarah and their two dogs.